 Is Art Therapy the same thing as art classes in Encinitas

-One of the things I love about Encinitas is the atmosphere of creativity and Encinitas art, like the new mosaics at the Santa Fe Drive under-crossing.
-Many people who live here enjoy the arts and call themselves artists as well.
-While somewhat modified or on hold right now, there are typically opportunities to participate in a variety of music and art classes.
+One of the things I love about Encinitas is the atmosphere of creativity and Encinitas art, like the mosaics at the Santa Fe Drive undercrossing.

-As an Art Therapist in San Diego, I sometimes get asked if Art Therapy is the same as attending art classes.
-There are several differences, but the main distinction is when you meet with an Art Therapist, you are meeting with a licensed mental health professional.
+There are several differences, but the main distinction is that when you meet with an Art Therapist, you are meeting with a licensed mental health professional.
 When you attend an art class, you are going to meet with a teacher.
 The teacher, who may hold a degree in art or education, typically is not a psychotherapist or counselor.

-One of the similarities, and perhaps part of the confusion is the use of the same materials in art classes as in Art Therapy.
+One of the similarities, and perhaps part of the confusion, is the use of the same materials in art classes as in Art Therapy.

 In art classes, a teacher usually provides lessons, and teaches you skills on how to paint, or draw, or make clay pieces on a potter’s wheel.
 The goal will be to create finished pieces of art and improve your skills.
 In therapy, a credentialed art therapist has art training and they demonstrate how to use materials to help facilitate your creative expression.
 You may also work with clay, draw, or paint, but the end goal is not for you to learn how to create a beautiful piece of artwork.